AdobeDocs/marketo.en/help/marketo/product-docs/adobe-experience-cloud-integrations/unified-shell-overview.md

 **Integrated Help Center**

-Search for support articles, submit tickets, provide feedback, all from within the [!DNL Marketo Engage] application.
+Access a variety of available help resources from within the [!DNL Marketo Engage] application.

    ![](assets/unified-shell-overview-2.png)